tjol/rfunge/README.md

 ## WebAssembly

-RFunge can run in the browser, and there's an (extremely basic) web interface (more and better to come)
+RFunge can run in the browser.
+[Try it out here!](https://tjol.eu/rfunge/)

 ## Unicode Funge-98